 The newly approved proxy voting guidelines of the Putnam Funds emphasize the need for strong Boards of Directors that are independent of company management and that are accountable for the performance and governance of their companies.
 For example, the Putnam Funds' guidelines require that Boards have a majority of independent directors, who are selected by independent members of the Board with no material relationship to the company.
 The goal of the Putnam Funds is to support independent Boards that act in good faith and in the best interests of shareholders.The newly approved proxy voting guidelines of the Putnam Funds emphasize the need for strong Boards of Directors that are independent of company management and that are accountable for the performance and governance of their companies.
 For example, the Putnam Funds' guidelines require that Boards have a majority of independent directors, who are selected by independent members of the Board with no material relationship to the company.
 The goal of the Putnam Funds is to support independent Boards that act in good faith and in the best interests of shareholders.

 The Trustees of the Putnam Funds have ultimate responsibility for voting the proxies of all securities held in the funds.
-This responsibility is delegated to a Proxy Manager who is a member of the Trustees' staff.
-The Proxy Manager votes proxies according to the Putnam Funds' guidelines, with advice from portfolio managers on specific issues.
+This responsibility is delegated to a Director of Proxy Voting and Corporate Governance who is a member of the Trustees' staff.
+The Director of Proxy Voting and Corporate Governance votes proxies according to the Putnam Funds' guidelines, with advice from portfolio managers on specific issues.